Office of Academic Affiliations

 and Faith Harrington, DNP, APRN

-Academic Partners: Fairfield University School of Nursing, Quinnipiac University School of Nursing, University of Connecticut School of Medicine and Nursing and Yale University School of Medicine
+Academic Partners: Fairfield University School of Nursing, Quinnipiac University School of Nursing, University of Connecticut School of Medicine and Nursing, Yale University Department of Internal Medicine and Psychiatry, Yale University, School of Nursing, Smith College of Social Work, Southern Connecticut State University, School of Social Work, University of Hartford School of Physical Therapy

 For More Information, Visit the West Haven CoEPCE & Interprofessional Team Here